Adobe just bought the dashboard. The work is upstream.

 The sentence that re-prices the category

-Adobe's stated objective is a comprehensive solution that gives marketers a holistic understanding of how their brands appear across owned channels, LLMs, traditional search and the wider web.
+Adobe's stated objective is a complete solution that gives marketers a complete understanding of how their brands appear across owned channels, LLMs, traditional search and the wider web.

 Read that sentence twice.
 The order is doing work.
 Owned channels first, the things you control.
 LLMs second, things you do not control but increasingly cannot ignore.
 Traditional search third, the thing the SEO industry has been working on for two decades.
 The wider web fourth.